 Party Like Its 1988

 The 2007-08 men's basketball team defeated the Memphis Tigers in San Antonio to win KU's third NCAA Basketball Championship.
 After rebounding from a late-game deficit, tournament Most Outstanding Player Mario Chalmers sank a three-point shot to take the game into overtime.
-The Jayhawks went on to win with a score of 75-68
+The Jayhawks went on to win 75-68.

 Seven hundred KU alumni in New York, Lawrence, and San Francisco participate in a transcontinental telephone reunion as part of a demonstration by the Bell Telephone Company that also marks the 50th anniversary of KU’s founding.

 Hippie activist Abbie Hoffman speaks at KU’s Allen Field House.Read More

 Steel Wool Peignoir, a notable work by feminist artist Mimi Smith, is added to the 20th century collection of KU’s Spencer Museum of Art.

 The Kansas Board of Regents elects natural science professor Francis H. Snow the University’s fifth chancellor.Read More

 In a vivid display of 1930s-era pacifism, 700 KU students gather in front of Fowler for a Student Strike Against War Committee protest rally, part of a global antiwar demonstration taking place on 140 campuses across the country and around the world.Read More